 The Suffolk is a very popular and long-established English breed, with a distinctive black head and legs and close-cropped white wool.
 Independent trials show that Suffolks have the fastest growth rate of all the terminal sire breeds.

-We also have Pedigree Dorset and Texel rams, the latter coming from the island of Texel off the Dutch North Sea coast.
+We also have Pedigree Texel rams coming from the island of Texel off the Dutch North Sea coast.
 The British Texel is a medium sized sheep with pronounced muscling and a long loin coupled with natural leanness.